Outline:

 Signs Your Website Is Driving Customers Away

-1. High Bounce Rate and Low Time
+1. High Bounce Rate and Low Time on Site

 A high bounce rate, where visitors leave your website after viewing just one page, and low time on site are clear indicators of customer dissatisfaction.
 These metrics suggest that users find your website uninteresting or difficult to navigate.
 To address this, focus on creating engaging content, improving website navigation, and ensuring that your pages load quickly.